Stress and Pelvic Floor Tension

 Last Updated:

+Occasional stress is part of being human.
+These days, though, many people’s stress has escalated from once-in-a-while to chronic.
 You may be aware that chronic stress can wreak havoc on your cardiovascular health, digestive health, and mental health.
-There is also a connection between stress and pelvic floor tension.
+Additionally, a connection exists between stress and pelvic floor tension.

 • Problems peeing and pooping?
 Check.